-- i.
-Barangay Micro Business Enterprise refers to any business entity registered and issued a Certificate of Authority in accordance with R.A.
-9178; - j.
-Cottage/Handicraft Establishment is one engaged in an economic endeavor in which the products are primarily done in the home or such other places for profit which requires manual dexterity and craftsmanship; - worker for services rendered on normal working days and hours but does not include cost-of-living allowances, profit-sharing payments, overtime and premium payments, 13th month pay or other monetary benefits which are not considered as part of nor integrated into the regular salary of the employees on the date the Order became effective; - I. Minimum Wage Rate refers to the lowest wage rate that an employer can pay his workers as fixed by the Board; - m.
-Wage Distortion means a situation where the application of the wage increase prescribed in a Wage Order, results in the elimination or severe contraction of intentional quantitative differences in wage or salary rates between and among employee groups in an establishment as to effectively obliterate the distinctions embodied in such wage structure based on skills, length of service, or other logical bases of differentiation; - n.
-Retail Establishment refers to an entity principally engaged in the sale of goods to end users for personal or household use.
-A retail establishment that regularly engages in wholesale activities loses its retail character; - o.
-Service Establishment refers to an entity principally engaged in the sale of services to individuals for their own or household use and is generally recognized as such; - p.
-Distressed Establishment refers to an establishment which meet the criteria enumerated in Section 3 of National Wages and Productivity Commission (NWPC) Guidelines No. 02, Series of 2007 or the Amended Rules on Exemption from Compliance with the Prescribed Wage Increases/Cost of Living Allowances Granted by the Regional Tripartite Wages and Productivity Boards; - q.
-Paid-up Capital refers to the total amount of shareholder capital that has been paid by shareholders; - r.
-Capital refers to paid-up capital at the end of the last full accounting period, in the case of corporations or total invested capital at the beginning of the period under review, in the case of partnerships and single proprietorships; - s.
-Capital Impairment refers to the diminution of capital due to accumulated losses: - t.
+- j.
+Service Establishment refers to an entity principally engaged in the sale of services to individuals for their own or household use and is generally recognized as such; - k.
+Distressed Establishment refers to an establishment which meet the criteria enumerated in Section 3A of National Wages and Productivity Commission (NWPC) Guidelines No. 02, Series of 2007 or the Amended Rules on Exemption from Compliance with the Prescribed Wage Increases/Cost of Living Allowances Granted by the Regional Tripartite Wages and Productivity Boards; - Barangay Micro Business Enterprise refers to any business entity registered and issued a Certificate of Authority in accordance with R.A.
+9178; - m.
+Cottage/Handicraft Establishment is one engaged in an economic endeavor in which the products are primarily done in the home or such other places for profit which requires manual dexterity and craftsmanship; - n.
+Basic Wage means all remuneration or earnings paid by an employer to a worker for services rendered on normal working days and hours but does not include cost-of-living allowances, profit-sharing payments, overtime and premium payments, 13th month pay or other monetary benefits which are not considered as part of nor integrated into the regular salary of the employees on the date the Order became effective; - o.
+Minimum Wage Rate refers to the lowest wage rate that an employer can pay his workers as fixed by the Board; - p.
+New Business Enterprises refers to establishments, including non-profit institutions, established within two (2) years from the effectivity of the Order based on the latest registration with the appropriate government agency such as SEC, DTI, CDA and Mayor's Office; and - q.
+Paid-up Capital refers to the total amount of shareholder capital that has been paid by shareholders; - Capital refers to paid-up capital at the end of the last full accounting period, in the case of corporations or total invested capital at the beginning of the period under review, in the case of partnerships and single proprietorships; - s.
+Capital Impairment refers to the diminution of capital due to accumulated losses; - t.
 Stockholders' Equity refers to the residual interest in the assets of an entity that remains after deducting its liabilities.
 It is total assets minus total liabilities.
-It is the same as equity and net worth; - Full Accounting Period refers to a period of twelve (12) months or one year of business operations;
+It is the same as equity and net worth; - u.
+Full Accounting Period refers to a period of twelve (12) months or one year of business operations; - v.
+Interim Period refers to a financial reporting period shorter than a full financial year (most typically a quarter or half-year); - w.
+Deficit refers to the negative balance of the retained earnings account of a corporation.
+Retained earnings represent the cumulative balance of periodic